 - In as few words as possible, list the specific item that has a bug or action that needs to happen.

-- If the bug is browser-, device-, or layout-specific, add an en-dash and then list the specific thing.
+- If the bug is browser-, device-, or layout-specific, add a dash and then list the specific thing.

 - Universal bug (or action item): [Area] Issue/Bug/Action

 - Type-specific bug